Farhatmahi/service-review-client/task_description.md

 2. There will be a " see all" button/icon under the 3 services.
 When clicking the button/icon, take the user to the /services route and show all the services on that page. **done**
 3. Add two extra sections on the home page.
 Make sure it is unique and relevant to your website. **done**
 4. The services of the home page and the services of the services page will have the name of the service, image, rating(optional), price, a short description(maximum 100 characters), and a view details button with each service card. **done**
 5. When clicking on the image of the service, the picture will be viewed on full screen.
-Explore the package [react-photo-view](https://react-photo-view.vercel.app/en-US) for that.  **pending**
+Explore the package [react-photo-view](https://react-photo-view.vercel.app/en-US) for that.  **done**
 6. On clicking the view details button, the user will be taken to the service details page: _/services/:id_ route **done**
 7. The service details route will have two sections.
 	7.1. **Service section:-** show all the details of that Service with full description. **done*